dartmouth-dltg/aspace_custom_restrictions_and_context/ReadMe.md

 ## Note

-In order to make this plugin useful for multiple versions of ArchivesSpace and to limit maintenance of multiple versions, the plugin uses javascript to enhance the layouts and makes one additional request per object.
+In order to make this plugin useful for multiple versions of ArchivesSpace and to limit maintenance of multiple versions, the plugin uses javascript to enhance the tree layouts and makes one additional request per tree object.
-For views of a single object this is one additional request, but for search results this will increase the number of requests by the default page size.
 Depending on the resources available to your ArchivesSpace instance, you may notice some performance impacts.

 ## Credits